 The Bridge group therapy is beneficial for all, regardless of treatment stage.
-It will be offered to a child or young person at assessment and will be reviewed on an ongoing basis.
+It will be offered to a child or adult at assessment and will be reviewed on an ongoing basis.

-Psychological theory is utilised to help a child or young person with an eating disorder understand their thoughts, feelings and behaviours.
+Psychological theory is utilised to help a child or adult with an eating disorder understand their thoughts, feelings and behaviours.
 This awareness gives way for the development of new coping styles.

 Group therapy is a dynamic shared environment, guided by a trained professional.
 It is a safe space providing the opportunity for self expression and a connection with others.
 Group therapy will take place weekly and it will be continually adapted to meet the needs of the group.